gooftroop/treehouse/README.md

     // add, don't forget to call `super.initialize();`!
   }

-  mountRouters() {
+  start() {
-    // Override the default functionality mounting the router(s) to the app.
+    // Override start to change the startup behavior.
-    // When overriding this method, the default router will not be mounted
-    // unless you call `super.mountRouters();`!
+    // Use `super.start();` if you want to augment start before or after the
+    // server starts up
   }

+  stop() {
+    // Override stop to change the startup behavior.
+    // Use `super.stop();` if you want to augment stop before or after the
+    // server stops accepting connections
   }
+}
 ```

 The `GraphQL Server` can also be overridden this way.
 The only difference is that the constructor must be provided the `schema` object.

+### Logging

+### Configuration

 It is highly recommended that you use [node-config](https://github.com/lorenwest/node-config/wiki) as your configuration library and to pass the resulting configuration object to Treehouse.
-Treehouse expects, at minimum, the following configuration structure when accessing configuration variables:
+The following an example configuration showing all the available options:

 ```
 {
-  body: { ... }, // configuration for koa-body
+  bodyparser: { ... }, // configuration for koa-bodyparser
   cors: { ... }, // configuration for koa-cors
   compress: {},  // configuration for koa-compress
-  // only needed if you're using the GraphQL Server
+  // The following configuration option is only needed if you're using the GraphQL Server
   graphql: {
     gui: process.env.NODE_ENV === 'development',
     introspection: true,
     url: "/graphql",
   },
-  loggers: {     // Treehouse logger configuration
+  // Treehouse logger configuration
+  // Optional
+  loggers: {
     handlers: {
       access: {
         name: 'access',
         level: 'info',
       },
-      ...etc.
     },
     streams: {
-      // Currently not used
+      // Under construction
     },
   },
   server: {